gkchristopher/draftmap/README.md

 # draftmap

 ## API key
-Add your OpenCage api key to the constant at the top of the `serviceApi` class.
+Add your OpenCage api key to the constant at the top of the `ServiceApi` class.